stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/overview.md

 ===
 Datadog makes it easy to observe your backend systems and applications out-of-the box.
 With a little configuration, you can observe your frontend services and applications, too.

-In this course, you'll learn how to use Synthetic Monitoring to automatically test a web application's APIs and end-to-end frontend functionality.
+In this course, you'll learn how to use Synthetic Monitoring to automatically test a web application's APIs and their integration with the applications frontend.
 Then you'll learn how to incorporate these tests into a Continuous Integration/Continuous Deployment (CI/CD) pipeline to minimize and even eliminate user-facing application regressions resulting from buggy releases.

 Click **Course Introduction  >  Introduction** to start the course.